neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 Redefine the following parameters of the protocal.json file of each node and keep the consistency of each node settings.

 - Magic: The private chain ID can be defined as any integar ranging from 0 to 4294967295.
-- StandbyValidators: Type in the public keys of the 4 wallets in the "standby consensus node public key".
+- StandbyValidators: The public key of the alternate consensus node.
+Enter the public keys of four wallets.
 - SeedList: Define the IP address of the seed node as localhost and the port as the 4 P2P Port configured in config.json.

 Below is a recommended configuration for your reference: